Dennis Wise: Coventry City

 It was not long before Wise was playing again, as he signed a six-month deal with Coventry City on 19 January 2006.
 He joined up once again with Micky Adams, who had been his manager whilst he was at Leicester.
-He made an emphatic start, beginning his spell with Coventry by scoring a goal in each of his first three games with the club, including a spectacular overhead kick from the edge of the penalty area against Hull City.
-On 9 May, out-of-contract Wise was offered a new one-year contract at the Ricoh Arena but decided it was time to hang up the boots and go back into management.
+He scored a goal in each of his first three games with the club, including an overhead kick from the edge of the penalty area against Hull City.
+On 9 May, out-of-contract Wise was offered a new one-year contract at the Ricoh Arena but decided it was time to retire from playing and go back into management.
 He finished his Coventry career having scored six goals in thirteen appearances.

 International career

 Wise made his England debut on 1 May 1991 and scored the game's only goal as England defeated Turkey in a Euro 92 qualifying match at the İzmir Atatürk Stadium.
 Following a good season, Wise was expected to be included in the final squad for the 1996 European Championships held in England but just missed out on a place in Terry Venables' squad.
 Despite leading Chelsea to victories in the 1998 Football League Cup Final and the 1998 UEFA Cup Winners' Cup Final, Wise was passed over by former Chelsea manager Glenn Hoddle for a place in the England squad at the 1998 FIFA World Cup.

 He earned a recall to the England team in 1999, after four years away from the national setup, playing in the match against Belgium.
 He followed this up with an impressive performance against Argentina on 23 February 2000, as the sides drew 0–0 at Wembley.

 He featured in three of the four friendly matches for England in the build-up to the Euro 2000 tournament in the Netherlands and Belgium and was subsequently included in the final squad by manager Kevin Keegan.
 He came on as a second-half substitute for Steve McManaman in England's first match on 12 June 2000, his first competitive international in almost nine years, but England threw away a 2–0 lead and were defeated 2–3 by Portugal.
 He started England's next match against Germany and was praised for his part in the 1–0 win, England's first over Germany in a major tournament since the final of the 1966 World Cup.
 He started England's final group game against Romania as well, but was replaced by Nick Barmby at half-time as the Three Lions fell 2–3 to a late Ionel Ganea penalty kick and were eliminated.

 Following Euro 2000, Wise played the full ninety minutes against winners France at the Stade de France in Paris on 2 September as the sides drew 1–1.
 His final cap for England came in a 0–0 World Cup qualifying match against Finland on 11 October 2000.